compbiocore/Workflows_on_OSCAR/README.md

 ### Important Snakemake commands

 - `snakemake_start` makes it so you're able to run Snakemake commands
-   - **NOTE:** The above command enters you into an environment where you can run Snakemake commands.
-You can use the `snakemake_start` command in an interactive session on OSCAR (via `interact`) or in your sbatch script by putting it before any `snakemake` commands you use in the script.
+   - **Note:** The above command enters you into an environment where you can run Snakemake commands.
+You can use the snakemake_start command in an interactive session on OSCAR (via `interact`) or in your sbatch script by putting it before any snakemake commands you use in the script.
 - `quit_workflow` exits you out of the Snakemake working session you entered into.
-If you run this, you will be taken out of your session and unable to run any Snakemake commands until you run `snakemake_start` again.
+If you run this, you will be taken out of your session and unable to run any Snakemake commands until you run snakemake_start again.
 Note that you do not need to put this command in your sbatch scripts.
 - `snakemake_remove` uninstalls (deletes) Snakemake and all its commands (i.e., `snakemake_start`, `snakemake`, `snakemake_remove`)